 The main objective of the course is to give students broad knowledge of Norway.
 The course focuses on three main aspects of the country; the economy, the history and the political situation.
 It combines a descriptive approach with analysis of the factors that differentiate Norway from other countries.

 After completing the course, students will:

-- understand the features of Norway's economy and political system
+- understand the main features of Norway's economy and political system

 - know the most important periods in modern Norwegian history, as well as key historical persons

-- be familiar with some of the main features of Norwegian society
+- be familiar with some of the basic features of Norwegian society

 After completing the course, students will be able to:

 - discuss how Norway has managed to rise towards the top in international indices